Note

 [11]:

-# Configure a line of sight street canyon channel between base station and terminal
+# Configure a basic spatial channel between base station and user equipment

 simulation.set_channel(